rawsonm88/Cowsay/README.md

 cowsay is a configurable talking cow, originally written in Perl by [Tony Monroe](https://github.com/tnalpgge/rank-amateur-cowsay)

-This project is a translation in C#/.NET of the original program, this has been written as a library rather than a standalone executable so it can easily be integrated into your own projects - for example a startup splashscreen for a CLI app.
+This project is a translation in C#/.NET of the original program.
+It includes both a library for easy integration into your own projects (for example a startup splashscreen for a CLI app) and a standalone CLI tool.

 ```
  _________________________________